 An APRN is a registered nurse (RN) who has a master's degree in nursing and two or more years of advanced clinical training in a health care specialty area.
 Nurse Practitioners work under the rules and regulations of the Nurse Practitioners Act of the state they practice in.
 Most are also board certified in their specialty area and recognized as expert health care providers.
 They deliver individualized care, focusing not only on the specific health condition, but also on its effects on patients and their families.

 Yes.
 When covered by insurance, we provide on-site laboratory services.
 Our in-office laboratory has received the COLA Laboratory Excellence Award for outstanding quality patient testing.
 Please check your insurance coverage to find out if there are restrictions on where and who can draw your blood and do the testing.

 How and when will I be notified of my lab test results?

 Internal Medicine Group notifies patients of test results by phone, mail, Patient Portal or at an office visit.
 You should expect to be notified of your test results in a timely fashion.
 Timeliness can vary according to what kind of test result was completed.
-For example certain blood tests may be available in 1-3 days while others, such as a biopsy may take longer.
+For example, certain blood tests may be available in 1-3 days while others, such as a biopsy may take longer.
 If at any time you have not been notified, please call our office and speak to a nurse.
-Patients who have enrolled and have designated the secure portal as their preferred method of communication may view certain lab, imaging, and office notes via portal.
+Patients who have enrolled and have designated the secure portal as their preferred method of communication may view certain lab, imaging, and office notes via the portal.